Maldives minister: Failure to limit warming a death sentence

 So far, the Green Climate Fund established by the agreement has approved only one adaptation project in the Maldives, and even that took three years, she said.
 With climate change impacting the islands rapidly, by the time funds are approved, the situation on the ground has already changed, she said.

-The Maldives spends 50% of its national budget on efforts to mitigate the worst impacts of climate change, such as sea walls to protect coral reefs.
+The Maldives spends 50% of its national budget on efforts to adapt to the worst impacts of climate change, such as sea walls to protect coral reefs.
 But the coronavirus pandemic has decimated its tourism industry and shrunk its economy by a third, Shauna said.

 “The finance has not reached the Maldives and small island states,” she said, adding that the process for rich countries to declare that they have released funds needs to be more transparent.